-- Using a case structure, create a LabVIEW VI which, starting from an input temperature (introduced through a control and expressed in degree Celsius) let you choose the way to represent it (through some indicator) either in degree Celsius or Fahrenheit. - Create a LabVIEW VI to solve second degree equations (use the formula node structure).
-The virtual instrument should also indicate the case of a negative discriminant by switching on a LED (boolean indicator). - Create a LabVIEW VI to sum the first N integer numbers (1+2+3+4+...+N-1+N, use a FOR loop with shift registers).
-Compute also N(N+1)/2 and verify that the final result is the same.
+- Using a case structure, create a LabVIEW VI which, starting from an input temperature (introduced through a control and expressed in degree Celsius) let you choose the way to represent it (through one single indicator) either in degree Celsius or Fahrenheit (C=(F-32)\5/9). - Create a LabVIEW VI to solve second degree equations (use the formula node structure).
+The virtual instrument should also indicate the case of a negative discriminant (b-4ac) by switching on a LED (boolean indicator). - Create a LabVIEW VI to sum the first N integer numbers (1+2+3+4+...+N-1+N, use a FOR loop with shift registers).
+Compute also N(N+1)/2 and verify that the final result is the same as the one you get with the FOR loop.